chzh-794/e2b-on-oci/README.md

    - `SSH_USER` remains `ubuntu` for the OCI images we ship (override only if you customized the image).
    - `BASTION_HOST`, `SERVER_POOL_*`, `API_POOL_*`, `CLIENT_POOL_*`: open the OCI Console → **Compute → Instances**, select the compartment you targeted with Terraform, and copy each instance’s public/private IP from the table.
    - `POSTGRES_HOST`: OCI Console → **Oracle Database → PostgreSQL**, select the DB system created by `terraform-base`, and copy its hostname (format `primary.<hash>.postgresql.<region>.oci.oraclecloud.com`).
-   - `ARTIFACTS_DIR` can stay at `artifacts/bin` unless you moved the prebuilt binaries elsewhere.
    - Redis settings are optional—the client-proxy uses an in-memory catalog in this POC, so you can leave `REDIS_ENDPOINT` unset unless you explicitly point at the managed Redis cluster.
 3. `deploy-poc.sh` and `deploy-services.sh` automatically source `deploy.env`, so once the file is filled out you can run the scripts without additional prompts.